 Nel corso della giornata informativa - organizzata da APRE per conto del Ministero dell’Istruzione, dell’Università e della Ricerca ed in collaborazione con la Commissione Europea - verrà presentato il nuovo piano di lavoro 2016-2017 del tema 'Smart green and integrated transport' di Horizon 2020 (H2020).
 Enfasi sarà riservata al rapporto tra il quadro dei finanziamenti europei ed il contesto nazionale.

-With the principle of better health for all at its core, Horizon 2020's Societal Challenge 1 (SC1) related to Health Demographic Change and Wellbeing focuses on personalised health and care.
-It has an overall budget of €7.4 billion.
+With the principle of better health for all at its core, Horizon 2020's Societal Challenge 1 (SC1) related to Health Demographic Change and Wellbeing focuses on personalised health and care with an overall budget of €7.4 billion.

-This Info Day will precede the adoption of the 2016-17 Work Programme for SC1 and will:
+This Info Day will precede the adoption of the 2016-17 Work Programme for SC1 and will help the participants:

 What if you cannot attend the Info Day?